Reading:

 How the terms differ

 There are many similarities between dynamic pricing and revenue management.
-In fact, dynamic pricing actually falls under the umbrella terms of revenue management.
+In fact, dynamic pricing actually falls under the umbrella term of revenue management.

 That doesn’t mean, however, that you can freely use the two terms interchangeably.